 The Senate Appropriations Committee will undergo major changes in the 118th Congress, as both Chairman Patrick Leahy (D-VT) and Ranking Member Richard Shelby (R-AL) are retiring.
 Each has served time as chairman in recent congresses.
 They will leave behind a track record of bipartisan dealmaking and collaboration.
-Sen. Patty Murray (D-WA) is expected to be the top Democrat on the committee.
-On the Republican side, Sen. Susan Collins (R-ME), will become the top Republican on the entire committee, as well as the Subcommittee on Defense.
+Sen. Patty Murray (D-WA) is expected to take over as Chair of the committee.
+On the Republican side, Sen. Susan Collins (R-ME), will become Ranking Member the entire committee, as well as the Subcommittee on Defense.